Hurdy Gurdy Man: Rock Star of the Medieval Music Scene

-It has been pointed out that no one actually knows the reason the hurdy gurdy is called as such in the English language.
-As a matter of fact, the English name of this musical instrument was only coined during the 18 th century.
+No one actually knows the reason the hurdy gurdy is called as such in the English language.
+As a matter of fact, the English name of this musical instrument was only coined during the 18th century.
 One speculation is that the hurdy gurdy is related to ‘hurly burly’, which is used to describe an uproar or tumult, hence a possible reference to the noise made by this musical instrument.
 The hurdy gurdy is known also in French as a vielle à roue , which may be translated as a ‘wheel fiddle’, undoubtedly a name that provides a better description of the instrument.

-In essence, the hurdy gurdy is a string instrument, like a violin, or a guitar.
+In essence, the hurdy gurdy is a string instrument, like a violin or a guitar.
 Unlike such instruments, which produce sound (through the resonance of the vibrating strings) by having the strings rubbed by a bow or by being plucked with the finger or a plectrum, the hurdy gurdy produces sound by having its strings rubbed by a rosined wheel.
-In a modern hurdy gurdy, the musician would turn the wheel of the instrument, via a handle (the crank) with one hand (usually the right), whilst the other would be used to play the tune on the keys in a keybox.
+In a modern hurdy gurdy, the musician turns the wheel of the instrument, via a handle (the crank) with one hand (usually the right), while the other hand is used to play the tune on the keys in a keybox.

 - Sweet Ancient Melodies of the Ney: One of the Oldest Musical Instruments Still in Use